 To have good sex, you have to be intentional and available.
+A healthy sex life needs time where both marriage partners are open to a longer, more romantic sexual encounter.
 While an occasional quickie certainly isn’t a bad thing, make sure you also make time to relish and savor the gift of your mate.

 Sytsma often sees couples who, as they age, complain about their lack of stamina or desire.
 Too often these couples misunderstand what happens to their bodies as they grow older.

 “People expect that those parts will continue to function the way they did when they were younger, and life simply doesn’t work that way,” he says.